Superkart: Spectacle

 Road & Track reports that superkarts cost between $15,000 to US$20,000 in 2005.
 Entries of 60 or more are common in Britain.
-Overtaking tends to be easy, as there is room to get past, so the races tend to be full of action.
+The relatively wide track and small size of the karts allow drivers to overtake more easily, resulting in races that are often closely contested.
 Race lengths tend to be around 20–25 miles (30–40 km), because the fuel tanks are quite small, so at most meetings that feature superkarts, the karts race is often a brief, spectacular highlight (U.S. superkart races are timed 30-minute races; pre-final on Saturday, final on Sunday).

 A global category, superkarts are endorsed by the FIA, and were featured as a support category to the French Formula 1 Grand Prix at Magny-Cours in 2007 where they bettered Porsche Supercup lap times.